alexykn/sps2/STARLARK_API_DOCUMENTATION.md

 3. **Staging** - Install to `stage$(ctx.PREFIX)` not directly to `ctx.PREFIX`
 4. **Dependencies** - Use semantic versioning in metadata dependencies
 5. **Error handling** - Methods currently don't return errors but will in future versions
+6. **install() behavior**:
+   - Does NOT run `make install` or equivalent
+   - Only requests that the generated .sp package be installed
+   - Must be the LAST step in recipe if used
+   - Optional - omit if you only want to build, not install

 ## API Changes in Latest Version